 All Carvico fabrics utilising ECONYL® regenerated nylon have the OEKO-TEX® 100-standard ensuring they have been tested for harmful substances and are safe to be used and worn.

 The ECONYL® regeneration system consists of four steps:

-Fashion brands and carpet producers use ECONYL® nylon to create brand new products.
+- Reimagine: Fashion brands use ECONYL® nylon to create brand new products.
 And that nylon has the potential to be recycled infinitely, without ever losing its quality.
 The goal is that once all products containing ECONYL® are no longer useful to customers, they can go back into step one of the Regeneration System.

 REPREVE® – recycled plastic bottles

 REPREVE® is the world’s leading recycled fiber made from recycled plastic bottles regenerated into a high quality nylon yarn.
 As billions of plastic bottles worldwide end up on landfills, REPREVE® is combatting an enormous problem and giving these valuable resources a new life.
 The company behind REPREVE®, Unifi, has already recycled more than 25 billion plastic bottles and rescued them from ending up on landfills and turning into a waste.
 At the same time, they have avoided 646 million kgs of CO2 emissions from entering into our atmosphere.
 Compared to making what’s called virgin fiber, making REPREVE® offsets using new petroleum, emitting fewer greenhouse gases and conserving water and energy in the process.